starikcetin/Eflatun.UnityCommon/README.md

 * [Eflatun.UI](https://github.com/starikcetin/Eflatun.UI)
 * [Eflatun.Common](https://github.com/starikcetin/Eflatun.Common)

-Note: All previous UPM releases are still there.
-But I don't guarantee they will work in the future.
+Note: All previous UPM releases of this repository still exist, but I can't guarantee they will work in the future.
+I suggest you switch to the new repositories listed above as soon as possible.